What’s New

 • Sorter x put cards y,z in multiple piles

 These issues can also be seen via the Summary menu item.
+See more in the Troubleshooting section.

 Summary